MaptimeSEA/gis-day-2015/slides.md

 We can help beginners learn to use FOSS and expand their arsenal of tools.

-## Advocate in established forums

-Note: Christy
-We can promote openness and accessibilty in exisintg forums.

 ## Mobilize for good

 HOT OSM